Cheffheid/read-back-comments/README.md

 # Read Back Comments
-This WordPress plugin will automatically read back comments upon submission.
+This plugin will automatically add a button to the comment form to read back the current comment text.

 It makes use of the Speech Synthesis API and is therefor _not_ going to work in all browsers.
 But that's okay, because this is really just for fun.